sdsc/biotools-roll/README.md

 variables they provide are otherwise defined.

-The build process requires the BOOST, EIGEN, and MKL libraries and assumes that the modulefiles provided by the SDSC boost-roll, math-roll, and mkl-roll (or intel-roll) are available.
+The build process requires the BOOST, EIGEN, and MKL libraries and assumes that the modulefiles provided by the SDSC boost-roll, math-roll, and intel-roll are available.
 It will build without the modulefiles as long as the environment variables they provide are otherwise defined.

 The build process requires cmake and assumes that the cmake modulefile provided